 Youth support services, including 1-1 youth work and support groups, may also continue to operate.

 These settings should continue to undertake risk assessments and implement the system of controls set out in the protective measures for holiday clubs and after-school clubs and other out-of-school clubs for children during the coronavirus (COVID-19) outbreak guidance.
 Providers of youth services and activities should also refer to the National Youth Agency’s guidance for managing youth sector spaces and activities during COVID-19, where it is relevant to do so.
+Telford & Wrekin Council have updated the Generic school risk assessment and detailed guidance to support the controls needed in the risk assessment that should be considered.

 All other out of school activities, not being primarily used by parents for these purposes, should close for face-to-face provision for the duration of the national restrictions.